zimolzak/fakedata/Readme.md

 To do
 --------

 * Need to do some unit testing of quantile2text() function.
+Still fails with index out of range error intermittently.

 * ever received platinum containing chemo